mallick-portfolio/random-api-drf/Readme.md

 4. 📁 Moves the `docker-compose.yml` file from `backend/` to the project root
 5. 💻 Opens the project in Visual Studio Code
 6. 💻 Open terminal and run "docker compose up --build" or "docker-compose up --build"
+7. Copy both .env.example to .env and update the value.

 ---